Consultora-AMDT/claude-github-security-audit/README.md

 - `sharp-edges` — the "rationalizations to reject" list pattern
 - `agentic-actions-auditor` — the MCP/plugin attack surface checklist

-Built and maintained by [AMDT (Aún Más Difícil Todavía)](https://aunmasdificiltodavia.es/) — a digital marketing and SEO consultancy that uses Claude skills heavily for agency-level work.
+Built and maintained by [AMDT](https://evenmoredifficult.com/) — a digital marketing and SEO/AIO consultancy that uses Claude skills heavily for agency-level work.

 ### License